Galactic Energy Production

 Fig.3 -- Phi Clio Energy Mix

-While fusion/fission baselines are present in most energy mixes, some of them have decided not to include them, the most interesting one being Mundis and its purposefully lower-tech energy mix (fig.4), that almost exclusively relies on intermittent power sources that balance each other all year long.
-Wind power on Mundis is used both to generate electricity, or to provide mechanical energy to factories and devices directly -- effectively replicating the 18th century windmill economy.
-The local gas giant of Iteren also provides a small amount of beamed power to top off the planetary energy mix when needed.
+While fusion/fission baselines are present in most energy mixes, some of them have decided not to include them, the most interesting one being Mundis and its purposefully lower-tech energy mix (fig.4), that almost exclusively relies on intermittent power sources balancing each other all year long.
+Wind power on Mundis is used both to generate electricity, or to provide mechanical energy to factories and devices directly — effectively replicating the 18th century windmill economy.
+The local gas giant also provides a small amount of beamed power to top off the planetary energy mix when needed.
 This could be considered as the full intermittent type.

 Fig.4 -- Mundis Energy Mix

 The snowball type is found on cold planets and often shows a prevalence of fusion/fission and geothermal power sources.
-Smyrnia (fig.5) is the largest planet with this subtype, though its anarchic nature makes fission deployment impractical, while geothermal power only requires to drill through the ice.
-If Smyrnia was more stable, the ratio would probably be reversed.
+Smyrnia (fig.5) is the largest planet with this subtype, though its anarchic nature makes fission deployment impractical, while geothermal power only requires drilling through the ice.
+If Smyrnia were more stable, the ratio would probably be reversed.

 Fig.5 -- Smyrnia Energy Mix